Work Sessions begin at 1:00 p.m. on designated dates ♦

 Dr. Philip E. Dubbs began his six-year term on January 23, 2015.
 Dubbs attended Miami University, where he received his bachelor's, master's and doctoral degrees in education.
 Dubbs served as superintendent of Randolph Southern School Corp in Lynn, Indiana and Tri-County North Local Schools in Lewisburg, Ohio.
 He served as Director of Pupil Personnel for the Preble County Office of Education in Eaton, Ohio and was the varsity boys basketball coach and guidance counselor at Preble Shawnee Local, Franklin-Monroe Local and Mad-River Green Local schools.
 Dubbs has also been involved with the Greater Randolph Insurance Consortium, Winchester Rotary Club, Lynn Lions Club, Greater Randolph County Special Education Consortium, Randolph County Planning Committee, Randolph County Corrections, Wayne Hospital Board of Directors, New Madison United Methodist Church and New Madison Public Library Levy Committee.

-Mrs. Tamara Baird Ganley has been named Chair of the Board of Trustees for a two-year term beginning in 2019.
-Baird Ganley began her six-year term on March 6, 2015.
+Mrs. Tamara Baird Ganley has been a member of the Edison State Board of Trustees since 2015.
+In January 2021, she was elected to serve a third term as Board Chair.
 Director and President of Baird Funeral Home in Troy, she has been active in leadership roles in the field of funeral service including the state association and the Cincinnati College of Mortuary Science.
 A lifelong resident of Troy, Baird Ganley has served in various capacities with numerous organizations in the community.
 She is a graduate of The Ohio State University and Cincinnati College of Mortuary Science and received a Master of Science degree from Walden University.
 Baird Ganley is a former adjunct instructor at Edison State Community College.

-Mrs. Elizabeth Simms Gutmann was sworn in to the Edison State Board of Trustees on June 6, 2018.
+Mrs. Elizabeth Simms Gutmann was sworn in to the Edison State Board of Trustees in June 2018.